 Computers and iPads are used for student activities, such as, switch it jigsaw, pop videos, choose and Tell, story time and Education City for number rhymes and games.
 We also use the IWB during group sessions to promote turn taking and attention.
 Some students access Lexia on laptops or computers.

 We use different types of technology, for example, torches, fans or wind machines to add impact during group sessions e.g. during a number session students press the button to switch on the fan at an appropriate time.
 Switch technology such as Big Mac or recordable sound button devices and other sensory technology are used during drama and sensory story sessions.

-Other technology such as microphones to encourage speaking and listening, keyboards for independent play, remote control cars (very popular!) are always utilised during sessions especially for choosing time where children are allowed free choice play and learning time within the classroom.
-Again, these range of activities encourage turn taking, social play, communication, problem solving and independent skills
+Other technology such as microphones to encourage speaking and listening, keyboards for independent play, remote control cars (very popular!) are always utilised during sessions especially for choosing times when children are allowed free choice play and learning time within the classroom.
+Again, these range of activities encourage turn taking, social play, communication, problem-solving and independent skills

 ICT in Semi-formal Upper School

 ICT lessons to develop skills including: using word, copying and pasting pictures, writing an email and how to send it, navigating the internet to search for different things relating to a topic or personal interest, making a PowerPoint.

 Laptops and iPads are used when the pupils are accessing Lexia, EasiMaths, RM maths during lesson time.

 ICT is used to tell stories, the IWB is used to show the story on a larger scale and the pupils learn how to navigate the program to retell the story, change the characters or the ending of the story.

 Communication aids and Eyegaze are used to give pupils a voice so that they can access their learning.